OVCR Programs, Projects and Services

 OVCR Cost Sharing Program

-The OVCR contributes matching funds, or cost-share, for costs related to enhancing research at UNC.
+The Office of the Vice Chancellor for Research (OVCR) contributes matching funds, or cost-share, for costs related to enhancing research at UNC.
 The OVCR will consider cost-share funding requests for the following:

 - Extramural grant proposals that require matching funds